laurentmuller/fpdf2/doc/tuto_3.md

 The method used to print the paragraphs is `multiCell()`.
-Each time a line reaches the right extremity of the cell or a carriage return character is met, a line break is issued and a new cell automatically created under the current one.
+Each time a line reaches the right extremity of the cell or a carriage return character is met, a line break is issued and a new cell is automatically created under the current one.
 Text is justified by default.

 Two document properties are defined: the title (`setTitle()`) and the author (`setAuthor()`).
 There are several ways to view them in Adobe Reader.
 The first